 - Hard water contains a high concentration of naturally-occurring minerals such as calcium, copper, or magnesium.
-These minerals are collected as rainwater drains through the soil, and provides natural mineral supplementation to people when they drink it.
-Since the minerals tend to fall out of the water as it is heated and dried, however, hard water can leave cloudy droplets on glassware.
+These minerals are collected as rainwater drains through the soil, and provide natural mineral supplementation to people when they drink it.
+Since the minerals tend to fall out of the water as it is heated and dried, hard water can leave cloudy droplets on glassware.

-- Soft water is naturally occurring, and rainwater is naturally soft.
+- Soft water is naturally occurring and rainwater is naturally soft.
 As it filters through the soil and drains, it picks up the minerals that make it hard, and so must be treated to strip it of all minerals except for sodium, before it can be delivered to public water systems as soft water.

 To determine which type of water you have, simple test kits are available at home improvement and hardware stores.
 However, if your white clothes start to look gray after a few washes or you notice spots on glasses that you’ve air-dried, you probably have harder water.
 One quick way to tell if you have hard or soft water is to see how sudsy your water gets when dish soap is added: if suds develop quickly when just a small amount is added, your water is most likely soft.
 When dish soap is added to hard water, the detergents are busy dissolving minerals, resulting in far fewer suds.